Code-Institute-Submissions/physics-code/README.md

         -  document.getElementById(mapNumber + "WeatherCondition").innerHTML = climate[climateCondition];
         -  document.getElementById(mapNumber + "CarLength").innerHTML = carLength.toFixed(1);

-The date for each can then be taken from also one location rather than five individual locations such as the date for climate which needs to be individualised for each map:
+The data for each can then be taken from also one location rather than five individual locations such as the data for climate which needs to be individualised for each map:

         -  let climate;